nickc5115/ScalesOfJustice/README.md

     - Implement the following:

         - measureBalls()
-            - Takes a two balls as an argument and return whichever one is larger
+            - Takes two balls as an argument and return whichever one is larger
             - If both balls are equal, return null

         - measureBallList()
             - Takes two lists of balls and return whichever list is heavier (contains the heavy ball)
             - If both lists are equal, return null

+App.java - contains your main method and creates a list containing 9 Ball objects, one with a higher weight.
+    Uses the ScalesOfJustice class to perform measurements and inform the user which ball is the heavy ball.
     Implement this class LAST!

-App.java - contains your main method and creates a list containing 9 Ball objects, one with a higher weight.
-    Uses the ScalesOfJustice class to perform measurements and inform the user which ball is the heavy ball

     - Implement the following: